 “and he will burn them or carry them away captive.”
 This is referring to the gods of Egypt.
 Some were wood and would be burned, while valuable gods made of gold, silver, etc., would be carried away captive.
 The burning of the temples is stated in Jeremiah 43:12.
 The belief in the gods, even the gods of other nations, was strong, and so the idols were not considered booty, but captives.

 “he will clean the land of Egypt as a shepherd cleans his garment of vermin.”
-This translation follows definitions preferred in HALOT Hebrew-English lexicon (cp.
+This translation follows definitions preferred in the HALOT Hebrew and Aramaic lexicon (cp.
 HCSB; ESV; NAB; NET; NLT; NRSV; RSV).